Resparing/vkdt/DOCUMENTATION/Debug.md

 ### Deletion Function

-Call the following function for deleting the VKDT Debug Messenger and destroying all resources.
+Call the following function for deleting the VKDT Debug Messenger & destroying all resources.

 ```cpp
 ~messenger() noexcept(false);